 Election Week means a change of pace.

-It is unlikely that enough ballots will be counted by the night of November 3, 2020 or early the next morning to declare clear winners in all races.
-The president’s false statements about voter fraud and warnings of a “rigged” election, combined with floating the idea of not accepting election results, means it is reasonable to prepare for the possibility that his administration or supporters might claim the lack of clear immediate winners proves these baseless claims.
+It is unlikely that enough ballots can be counted by the night of November 3, 2020 or early the next morning to declare clear winners in all races.
+The events of the past several weeks as noted above mean it is reasonable to prepare for the possibility that the current administration or supporters might claim the lack of clear immediate winners proves baseless claims of voter fraud or even victory.

 Journalists should use the language and framing of their reporting to set expectations for the pace of this year’s election and reinforce the validity of a voting process that takes longer than usual.

-- Slow is not necessarily incorrect.
+- Slower is not incorrect.
 Reporting that makes the slower-than-usual processing of ballots sound inherently incorrect or corrupt (instead of potentially expected and reasonable) sows doubt in the democratic process.

 - Use “delays” and “confusion” carefully.
 We know that counting mail-in ballots is a time-consuming process.
 However, while being slow or late is the denotation of a “delay,” the common connotation is that a delay occurs as a result of some external action.
 Thus, using “delay” to describe the expected pace of an event incorrectly associates it with intention or interference.
 So, “delay” may be appropriate for how changes to the Postal Service could mean some ballots go uncounted, but may not be appropriate to describe the slow counting of those ballots.